noahvezina/computer-algebra-system/README.md

 ## Description

-This computer algebra system is a command line REPL that allows for basic symbolic manipulation.
-The implementation includes:
+This computer algebra system is a command line REPL that allows for reallly basic symbolic manipulation.
+The implementation includes a recursive descent parser, expression simplification, and differentiation.

-- Recursive descent parser
-- Simplification
-- Differentiation

 ## Syntax

 Each of line of input must either be an expression or a declaration.
-Expressions are evaluated immediately whereas declared objects can be called later on.
+Expressions are evaluated immediately whereas declared expressions can be called later on.

 ### Declarations